Here is a Sample/template for absent petition under section 317 of Cr.P.C.Format of 317 CrPC petition - Sample

 When you are fighting the false cases you are impleaded with, we all know it is going to be a lengthy battle.
 Our effort should be to cut this to the minimum as much as possible.

 Identifying applicability of Legal grounds as established by a catena of Judicial Precedents, from the complaint, FIR or Charge-sheet along with other Prosecution documents such as witness statements made u/s 161 CrPC, is the first task one has to do.
 Then search and procure the judgments applicable for the identified grounds.
 Later on draft your Discharge or Quash petition citing the identified legal grounds on how the facts of your case match that of the Precedents and support them by giving a reference to the Judgments.

 One of the ways is to apply for discharge of all respondents at Judicial Magistrate court citing the legal grounds under which the complaint/FIR/Charge sheet is not maintainable in the eyes of law and needs to dealt with accordingly.
 This can only be done any stage before the charges are ‘framed’ on the respondents/accused by the Magistrate.
 So strategy should be to wait for the charge-sheet to be taken cognizance by the magistrate and given a number for the case.
 Here, you will also try and highlight contradictory statements of these documents, to your advantage.

 Of course, you can file discharge petition citing the legal grounds from just the complaint and the FIR.
 No need of waiting for charge sheet.
 We will then restrict ourselves to Complaint and FIR.

-The discharge petition can be filed under Section 239 (for Warrant Case) in The Code Of Criminal Procedure, 1973 or Section 227 (Summons Case/originating from complaints to Magistrate) in The Code Of Criminal Procedure, 1973
+The discharge petition can be filed under Section 239 (for Warrant Case/originating from Police Station) in The Code Of Criminal Procedure, 1973 or Section 227 (Summons Case/originating from complaints to Magistrate) in The Code Of Criminal Procedure, 1973